Distributed Riemannian Optimization in Geodesically Non-convex Environments: The algorithm and assumptions

-for some non-negative constant $\sigma$. \end{assumption} The above assumption implies that the gradient noise process is unbiased and has a bounded fourth moment, which is a common assumption in the stochastic optimization literature~\cite{vlaski2021distributed, vlaski2021distributed2}.
-Note that the bound on the fourth moment of the gradient noise process also implies a bound on the second moment due to Jensen's inequality, i.e.,
+\end{color} for some non-negative constant $\sigma$. \end{assumption} The above assumption implies that the gradient noise process is unbiased and has a bounded \cred{second} moment, which is a common assumption in the stochastic optimization literature.

 The previous assumptions will be used to analyze the algorithm in~\eqref{eq:diffusion} for general g-non-convex costs.
-Afterward, we will also study the convergence under the following Riemannian PL condition~\cite{zhang2016fastRiemannianStochasticOptim, kasai2019riemannianAdaptiveMatrixMans}.
+Afterward, we will also study the convergence under the following \cred{local Riemannian PL condition~\cite{han2025efficient, sun2024retraction}.}